-Bond is the largest investment class in the world's financial market.
-Far bigger than the stock market due to the sheer capital size of credit issued and traded by large institutions.
+It's far bigger the stock market due to the sheer size of credit issued and traded by large institutions.

-Bonds provide investors with interest income plus guarantee principal at its maturity — provided the issuer does not go bankrupt.
+Bonds provide investors with interest income plus guaranteed principal at its maturity — provided the issuer doesn't go bankrupt.

 Today, we will show you one bond that has no chance of defaulting -- ZERO CHANCE!

 So without further ado, let's begin!

 What are Singapore Government Securities (SGS)?

-They are basically government bonds issued by Monetary Authority of Singapore (MAS) on behalf of the Singapore Government.
+"Securities" are basically government bonds issued by Monetary Authority of Singapore (MAS) on behalf of well....the Singapore Government!

 Singapore being a politically stable and economically healthy country, poses as an attractive investment avenue for both local and international investors.